Psychology can positively impact children’s behaviour, mental wellbeing and development.

 Rebates and Funding Programs

 While Youthrive is a fee paying service, some Medicare and private health insurance rebates may be available for our services.
-Families are encouraged to speak with their GP and nominated health fund to find out whether they are eligible various rebates.
+Families are encouraged to speak with their GP and nominated health fund to find out whether they are eligible for various rebates.
 Please note rebates listed below are subject to change without notice.

 Better Access to Mental Health - Medicare